Artificial Intelligence: What New Jobs Will AI Create?

 To begin the process of building artificial intelligence, a personality designer has to come up with its architecture.

 Alexa and Siri, if you’ve used them, both spring to mind.
 Their personalities are most certainly not incidental, but the work of a personality designer.
 They’re the ones called upon to build and perfect the image these virtual assistants project to users.
-In the near future, tools such as Alexa and Siri won’t be the only examples of AI that we will interact with on a daily basis.
+In the near future, tools such as Alexa and Siri won’t be the only examples of AI that we will interact with daily.
 It’s an indisputable fact that artificial intelligence will be specially created for needs in specific fields.

 Personality designers will thus have an important role to play as they are the ones who define AI architecture and its algorithms.
 In a way, they are artificial intelligence ergonomists.
 They have to provide a foundation for AI to be both pertinent and understood by the client.
 To become a personality designer, you’ll need in-depth knowledge of psychology and new technologies as well as computer language skills—algorithms shouldn’t be any sort of mystery to you.